Work Based Learning ("Co-op")

 - The recommendation of the student’s program instructor.

 In collaboration with the Work Based Learning coordinator, individual schedules are developed that fit the needs of both student and employer.
 Work hours may be during school time or on evenings/weekends.

 Co-op is a graded experience.
 The evaluations performed by work site supervisors are the basis for a grade that is factored into the overall instructional program grade.

 For a list of our Work Based Learning Community Partners, click on the link in the "documents" box to the left.

 For more information, contact Jason Finley at 728-9595 extension 405.

-Data on this page provided by the Educational Resources Information Center
+Some of the data on this page was provided by the Educational Resources Information Center